 Risk level: This disease is most concerning in forests following thinning, an operation that removes rows of trees.
 Trees of all ages can die from this disease, and volume losses from butt rot will occur in some species.
 In pines, death occurs after extensive decay.

 2. Brown Spot Needle Blight

 Brown spot needle blight is a pine tree disease that causes a large problem for longleaf pine seedlings and Afghan pines grown in Christmas tree nurseries.
 Symptoms occur months after infestation and can spread rapidly in permitting weather conditions.

 Symptoms: Circular gray-green spots appear on the pine needles in the fall.
 The spots then enlarge and form narrow brown bands encircling the needles.
 The needles then die and fall off.

-Causes: Brown spot needle blight is caused by the fungus Mycosphaerella dearnessii.
+Causes: Brown spot needle blight is caused by the fungus Lecanosticta acicola (formerly Mycosphaerella dearnessii).
 It spreads only in wet weather.
 The splashing of rainwater enables the spores to spread rapidly and infect large areas of the tree.
 Contaminated pruning tools can also spread this disease.

 Treatment: Prescribed and managed fire burning every two or three years eliminates the infected needles and kills the infectious spores.
 Professional fungicide sprays can also control the fungus.